OECD Network of Experts on AI (ONE AI)

 The OECD Network of Experts on AI (ONE AI) provides policy, technical and business expert input to inform OECD analysis and recommendations.
 It is a multi-disciplinary and multi-stakeholder group.

-The OECD’s Committee on Digital Economy Policy recently created the Working Party on Artificial Intelligence Governance to oversee its work on artificial intelligence (AI) policy.
+The OECD’s Committee on Digital Economy Policy recently created the Working Party on Artificial Intelligence Governance (AIGO) to oversee its work on artificial intelligence (AI) policy.
 Working party members are nominated by OECD member governments and are primarily national officials responsible for AI policies in their perspective countries.

 The OECD.AI Network of Experts works with the working party as an informal group of AI experts from government, business, academia and civil society.
 The network provides AI-specific policy advice for the OECD’s work on AI policy and contributes to the OECD Policy Observatory on AI, OECD.AI.